coreruleset/coreruleset/util/regexp-assemble/README.md

     ```bash
     git submodule update --init util/regexp-assemble/lib/lib
     ```
 3. You need to install some dependencies.
-With `virutalenv`, installing them would look like this:
+With `virtualenv`, installing them would look like this:
     ```bash
     virtualenv venv
     source venv/bin/activate